 Situations where the liable party acted with an extreme level of carelessness or intent to harm can result in additional compensation.
-Punitive damages are awarded in personal injury cases when the defendant acted intentionally or very negligently, and they serve as a sort of punishment.
+Punitive damages are awarded in personal injury cases when the defendant acted intentionally or negligently, serving as a sort of punishment.

-Courts that assign punitive damages are trying to make sure that the defendant does not repeat the same behavior that led to your injury.
+Courts that assign punitive damages are trying to ensure that the defendant does not repeat the same behavior that led to your injury.

 Settlement values for burn injury lawsuits can vary from tens of thousands of dollars to several million.
 It all depends on the emotional trauma, scars, and medical treatment that result from the accident.
 A few case studies are listed below.

-Another lawsuit involves an electrician named Jordan Neissel who suffered severe burns to 7% of his external skin while repairing Rensselear Polytechnic Institute’s circuit breaker.
-The plaintiff suffered significant nerve damage to his arms as well as PTSD from the accident, and he was awarded $3.6 million dollars.
+Another lawsuit involves an electrician named Jordan Neissel who suffered severe burns to 7% of his external skin while repairing Rensselaer Polytechnic Institute’s circuit breaker.
+The plaintiff suffered significant nerve damage to his arms as well as PTSD from the accident, and he was awarded $3.6 million.

-Make sure that you hire a lawyer that will work to quantify all the pain and suffering you have endured and will continue to experience.
+Make sure that you hire a lawyer who will quantify all the pain and suffering you have endured and will continue to experience.
 Having a solid breakdown of all your physical and emotional injuries will help the courts determine the size of your settlement.
 Contact Gutierrez Law to begin your case.